Hakim Nasir

-Hakim Mohammad Nasir (1947 - 28 July 2007) was a Pakistani poet who was widely known for his ghazal song Jab sey tu nay mujhey deewana bana rakha hai sung by Abida Parveen.
+Hakim Mohammad Nasir (1947 - 28 July 2007) was a Pakistani poet who was widely known for his ghazal song "Jab sey tu nay mujhey deewana bana rakha hai" sung by Abida Parveen.

 Early life and career

-Hakim Nasir was born in Ajmer, Rajasthan, British India in 1947.
-His immediate family and parents migrated to Karachi, Pakistan after 1947.
-To make a living, the parents set up an herbal medicine business called Nizami Dawakhana on Burnes Road in Karachi.
-Hakim Nasir inherited and ran that business after their death.
-Hakim Nasir, who was brought up and started his study from Ayurvedic and Unani Tibbia College Delhi joined his family traditions and became a herbalist.
-He also served Presidency in Jamiat-ul-Ulama Hind.
+Hakim Nasir was born in Ajmer, British India in 1947.
+He started his study from Ayurvedic and Unani Tibbia College, Delhi and joined his family traditions and became a herbalist.
+He also served as the president of Jamiat Ulama-i-Hind.